 - Federal Employees Per Capita: 11.66

 Another state located along the Gulf Coast, Alabama has become notorious for being one of the deepest red and also one of the most poverty-stricken in the nation.
 The state is home to five military bases, and a major port city in Mobile.
-Alabama is also ranked highly among the poor, with some reports pegging it as high as the sixth-poorest in the nation.
+Alabama is also ranked highly in terms of it’s population of the economically-disadvantaged, with some reports pegging it as high as the sixth-poorest in the nation.

-ith a poverty-stricken population, not many people are able to pay much — if any — in taxes, and tend to get substantial government assistance.
-There are a lot of reasons that Alabama has reached its current state, but there’s little doubt that the state is highly dependent on Washington at the current time.
+With a poverty-stricken population, not many people are able to pay much — if any — in taxes, and tend to get substantial government assistance.
+There are a lot of reasons that Alabama has reached its current situation, and that has led to the state is highly dependent on Washington at the current time.

 2. New Mexico

 - Funding as Percentage of Revenue: 37.9 percent

 New Mexico is the second blue state (perhaps purple is more accurate) on the list, and it ranks fairly highly.
 New Mexico shares a lot of the same issues that its neighbor Arizona does: it’s a border state and houses a lot of federally controlled land.

 There are also some major science and military installations that call New Mexico home, including the White Sands Test Facility and Los Alamos National Laboratory, both requiring substantial federal funding.
 Large portions of the state are also designated as Indian reservations, placing an even greater amount of federal dollars in New Mexico’s jurisdiction.

 - Funding as Percentage of Revenue: 45.8 percent